Skip to content

 Design File Preparation

 Clean file submission is the single biggest lever for reducing CNC prototype lead time.
-A complete package — STEP file plus dimensioned 2D drawing — eliminates back-and-forth and lets the shop start programming immediately.
+A complete package, meaning a STEP file plus a dimensioned 2D drawing, eliminates back-and-forth and lets the shop start programming immediately.

 3D Model: Export STEP (.stp)